Buddhism in Kerala: History

 Many temples such as Kilirur, Kuttamperur, Kodungallur and Arthunkal are believed to have been Buddhist temples at one time.
-A meditation idol of Buddha has been found at the Paruvassery Durga Temple in Thrissur.
-Similarly, many Buddhist idols found in Kunnathoor, Karunagappilly taluks, Mavelikkara and Ambalapuzha taluks show the spread of Buddhism in Kerala.
+A meditation statue of Buddha has been found at the Paruvassery Durga Temple in Thrissur.
+Similarly, many Buddhist statues found in Kunnathoor, Karunagappilly taluks, Mavelikkara and Ambalapuzha taluks show the spread of Buddhism in Kerala.

 The decline of Buddhism began in the early 8th century.
 It can be seen from the descriptions of the Chinese travelers that it began to weaken by the seventh century.
 However, the poems in Tirunizhal mala show which was written in the 12th century, show that Kerala was still not delineated under the chathurvarnya system.
 With the introduction of Brahmanism, the kings turned against Buddhism.
 As a result, the influence of Buddhism gradually waned.
 During the reign of Vaishnava Kulasekara, Buddhism almost completely disappeared in the 11th century.

 Sree Moolavasam (near Thrikkunnapuzha) was a famous Buddhist center in Kerala.
 It is said that the Ay king Vikramaditya Varaguna protected the famous Sreemoolavasam Buddhist pilgrimage center.
 He donated a large piece of land to the temple.
 The Mangalacharana in the Sasana, which glorifies the Buddha and Dharma, is remarkable.
 However, by the 10th century, the center had lost its name.